Microsoft Agent Framework integration

 • Native context-provider hook: Uses the framework’s own before_run / after_run pipeline — the same surface as its built-in memory providers

-• Single round-trip: Persists the user turn and retrieves the context block in one call
+• Single round-trip: Persists the user turn and retrieves the context block in one call (or concurrently, with a custom context builder)

 • Whole-user-graph recall: Context is fused across all of a user’s threads, so a new conversation still recalls earlier facts